13nenad/thesis/README.md

 Note: If the method chosen is of multiple nature, it will in addition display the totals of each of the training and encoding times.

+#### Extras
+Since the hexagonal topology and bubble neighbourhood function were only used for one experiment each I did not bother to make them configurable.
+If you would like to try these parameters you can go to line 19 in MySom.py and:
+* Replace lattice="rect" with lattice="hexa"
+* Insert neighborhood="bubble" as an argument (default is gaussian)

 #### Example Input/Output
 1. Single Encoder
 2. Single SOM